Information on the coronavirus provided by the MCM

 - If you have any questions, please contact your supervisor.

 Pick up of documents (certificates etc.)

 I need an important certificate/document.
 How can I get this?

 The MCM building remains closed and will be accessible only to university employees (including student assistants); the entrance door will be locked (see above).
 If you have a specific enquiry regarding your studies, please contact the person in charge or the secretary of the respective chair/institute by telephone or e-mail.
 In several situations, it is now sufficient for students to send required documents electronically only and submit paper versions at a later point.
 Please check with the Examination office whether this applies to your particular case.

 What happens to my course planning if events are rescheduled and I cannot attend them?

-The entire university is working to create as few postponements and cancellations as possible.
-In case that there would be changes which affect your ability to attend a course, the contact person for the Master's coordination, Ms. Janina Wiebringhaus, will help you with further planning.
+If you need support to schedule your studies in Marketing, the contact person for the Master's coordination, Ms. Janina Wiebringhaus, will help you with further planning.

 Who can I contact if I have any questions?